ssohail1/Proj-4-ictv-viridic/README.md

 3. Save the third sheet as a csv file
 4. This csv file will be input to R for retrieval of sequences from NCBI using the rentrez package
 5. Steps 2 - 4 will be completed using the pandas python script
-6. Save the ICTV_VIRIDIC R script and run it to see if everything runs on your local computer or class machine
+6. BLASTn the user fasta with inhouse database
+7. Figure out intergenomic similarity distance from BLAST output
-7. Next Steps:
+8. Next Steps:
     - We can have the class machine run this Rscript in the background with nohup and using the & option
     - Retrieve the accession ids for all species that yield greater than 0 hits from NCBI searches
     - Retrieve the fasta sequences by doing a search with all accession ids as input